ReznoRMichael/hollow-knight-completion-check/README.md

   <img src="https://img.shields.io/static/v1?label=Instagram&message=reznor.technology&labelColor=lightgrey&color=E4405F&style=flat&logo=Instagram"></a>
 </p>

+## Notice

+I am deeply saddened to inform you that the author of this repository, ReznoR, passed away in 2022.
+Development of this project will no longer continue.
+Any donations will be used to maintain his resting place.
+Thank you for your understanding.

+His brother – Gerrrciu

 # Save Completion Analyzer for Hollow Knight

 > Now you can see what you missed easily!
 Game Completion %, every Shard/Fragment/Ore, costs, locations, Game Statistics, Hunter's Journal, Achievements, Game Completion essentials.
 And if you are completely lost, I designed a spoiler-free Hint system based on your individual game progress.